 Applicants will have the ability to apply per Asset Management Project (AMP).
+If an applicant is already housed in an Authority owned public housing unit, the applicant may only be considered for housing in Low Income Housing Tax Credit properties after fulfilling at least one year at their current residence.
 All such families will be selected from the waiting list using the preferences as outlined below.